Predictia/AQUA/docs/sphinx/source/diagnostics/dummy.rst

-Dummy Diagnostic
+Dummy
 ================

 Description
 -----------

-Dummy diagnostic provides an example on how diagnostics of the AQUA framework should be organised and written.
+Dummy provides an example on how diagnostics of the AQUA framework should be organised and written.
 The dummy diagnostic follows a class structure and consists of the files:

 * `dummy_class.py`: a python file in which the DummyDiagnostic class constructor and the other class methods are included;